ocelot-collab/ocelot/optimizer/docs/source/index.rst

 .. image:: images/ocelot_scan.png
         :width: 600

-*The OcelotInterface GUI after a simplex scan of the first four LTU matching quads*
+*The OcelotInterface GUI after a simplex optimization of the beam pointing at the end of the Injector*

 Contents